-Vowell, Chief Special Master:
+Dorsey, Chief Special Master:

-On September 8, 2014, Patricia Jacobs filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq, [the "Vaccine Act" or "Program"].
-Petitioner alleged that she suffered a shoulder injury resulting from the tetanus vaccine she received on June 13, 2013 and the influenza vaccine she received on November 5, 2013.
-On March 27, 2015, I issued a decision awarding compensation to petitioner based on the parties' stipulation.
+On July 17, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., [the "Vaccine Act" or "Program"].
+Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") resulting from the quadrivalent influenza vaccination she received on October 1, 2014.
+Petition at 1.
+On November 5, 2015, I issued a decision awarding compensation to petitioner based on respondent's proffer to which petitioner agreed.
+Proffer at 1.

-On March 31, 2015, the parties filed a Stipulation of Facts Regarding Final Attorneys' Fees and Costs.
-According to the stipulation, the parties agree upon an
+On November 9, 2015, the parties filed a Stipulation of Facts Regarding Final Attorneys' Fees and Costs.
+The parties stipulate to an award of \$2,669.60 in attorneys'